costquestassociates/cqazapi-pytools/README.md

 ch = importlib.import_module("cqazapi-pytools")
 ```

 After that, you can access the functions.
-There are three functions of utility:
+The functions of most interest are

-1. `apiAction()
+### apiAction
+`apiAction()`
+This is used to make a single API call.

+### apiBulkAction
+`apiBulkAction()`
+This will break up larger bulk requests into manageable parts as well as spawn concurrent workers to speed up retrieval.

+### mergeList
+`mergeList()`
+This is a poor mans "join" of data.
+Given a single list of dictionaries, it will combine them on the chosen key.